 Choosing a favourite from Hawaii’s islands is a tough call.
-We have been to Oahu, Lanai, Maui, Molokai and Kauai as well and they are all beautiful and unique in their own way.
+We have been to Oahu, Lanai, Maui, Molokai and Kauai and they are all beautiful and unique in their own way.
 However, we have to admit to having a soft spot for the Big Island.
-Not only is it big, but much of it is less commercial than the other islands and the fact that it is home to a national park with an active volcano is simply phenomenal.
-Here are a few highlights from our most recent trip to the Big Island.
+Not only is it big, but much of it is less commercial than the other islands.
+Additionally, the fact that it is home to a national park with an active volcano is simply phenomenal.
+Here we present ‘The Best of Big Island’.

 This was our second visit to the national park and this time, Pele the Volcano Goddess, put on a spectacular show for us!
 From the Jaggar Museum, we were fortunate enough to witness lava spewing up from Kilauea Volcano.
 It was an amazing sight and will count as one of our greatest travel experiences.

 The steam vents were also active, rising up from the earth randomly and engulfing us in swirls of steam.
-We drove down Chain of Craters Road, stopping off at lava tubes where spectacular flows that had cooled down many years previously.
+We drove down Chain of Craters Road, stopping off at lava tubes where spectacular flows had cooled down many years previously.
 Clambering over the twisted and gnarled lava was great fun and it was fascinating to see the variety of formations.
-Volcanoes National Park is undoubtedly the highlight of a visit to the Big Island.
+Volcanoes National Park is undoubtedly a highlight of any visit to the Big Island.

 Where the Lava Flow Meets the Ocean

 The road ended where the lava flow had covered it, rendering it unpassable.
 A few miles beyond was the point at which the lava last flowed into the ocean back in 2013.
 Two days after we left Big Island, we read in the newspaper that the flow had re-commenced, hitting the ocean again for the first time in three years.